Skip to main content

 2. Select + Add integration.
 The Configure new integration page displays.

-Configure the Integration Trigger
+Review the Integration Trigger

 Most integrations are either scheduled events or webhooks triggered by an Elastic Path observable event.
 For this tutorial, we are using the Webhook Trigger.

-1. In Inputs, Response Type is set to Asynchronous.
+1. Response Type is set to Asynchronous.

 Add Your First Step